Predictive analytics to provide your sales team with high converting customer data

 Now you have a list of objectives, a list of questions and you know what data is required it’s on to the how.
 How do you extract the data that matters?

 Now to the difficult part.
-Accessing the data to analyse it.
+Accessing your data to analyse it.

 Most CRM systems will have the ability to mark records for export.
 That’s great, but it will need a spreadsheet wizard to create a solution that can filter the data.
 This method will also rely on a manual process to select the records that you wish to export, which is time-consuming and prone to failure.
 Spreadsheets also have their limitations especially when it comes to volumes of data.
 Remember the fiasco with missing Covid data during the recent pandemic?
 Read more in our article here.